 When his appearance at the festival was originally announced back in 2019, McCartney broke the news with cryptic flair, via a tweet picturing Philip Glass, Emma Stone and Chuck Berry.
 Glastonbury organiser Emily Eavis said of the announcement: 'There really was no one that we wanted more for the 50th anniversary.'

 Kendrick Lamar, who was originally due to headline on Friday, now takes the Sunday-evening slot.
 The Compton-born artist, who won a Pulitzer Prize for his raps, is the most innovative and celebrated hip-hop star of his generation.
 His lyrical flair and fearlessness have fuelled a stream of hits from To Pimp and Butterfly to Humble.
 The headline slot will be Lamar's first time playing Glastonbury.

-Motown queen and supreme talent Diana Ross is the first act confirmed for Glastonbury 2020.
-She will play the Sunday afternoon Legend slot on the Pyramid stage, following in the footsteps of Dolly Parton, Kylie Minogue, Lionel Richie and Shirley Bassey.
-Sharing the news on Twitter, Ross enthused: 'This is a dream come true.
-To all the fans across the world, this is my tribute to you.'
+Motown queen and supreme talent Diana Ross takes the Teatime Legend slot on the Pyramid stage on Sunday, following in the footsteps of Dolly Parton, Kylie Minogue, Lionel Richie and Shirley Bassey.

 The former lead singer of The Supremes broke records as the most successful girl group in America, shaping the sound of the 60s with 12 number ones including Baby Love, Stop!
 In the Name of Love and You Can't Hurry Love.
 As a solo artist in the 70s and 80s, she reached giddy new heights with Ain't No Mountain High Enough and I'm Coming Out, and now reigns supreme as the most successful female musician in history.